SillyTavern/SillyTavern-Docs/For Contributors/Writing-Extensions.md

 You can import variables and functions from other JS files.

-For example, this code snipped will generate a reply from the currently selected API in a background:
+For example, this code snipped will generate a reply from the currently selected API in the background:

 ```js
 import { generateQuietPrompt } from "../../../script.js";